What is data security?

 Businesses and industries have massive amounts of data they need to keep confidential and protected against unauthorized access.
 Not to mention that as outline in our article the “The importance of data storage”, that information is growing at an exponential rate which makes protecting it a priority and, at times, a challenge as well.

-Depending on the size of the organisation, some businesses have a dedicated team of IT security experts whose sole purpose is to manage the data and insure it is secure.
+Depending on the size of the organization, some businesses have a dedicated team of IT security experts whose sole purpose is to manage the data and insure it is secure.

 It’s a problem and it’s a problem that must be mitigated as much as possible.

-Unless you have a computer that’s completely isolated, cut off from the outside world and accessible to no one, total data security is a myth!
+Unless you have a computer that is completely isolated, cut off from the outside world and accessible to no one, total data security is a myth!

 This being said, by combining both software and hardware platforms, as well as having strong data security policies in place, there are ways to reduce security risks down to an acceptable levels.

-- Data monitoring software: Know where your data is at all times, where it is stored on your internal resources, where it’s going on your network as well as when it’s being sent to the outside world (ex: via email) and by whom.
-There are a number of good data security management software available and these can be configured to monitor your data for specific information data sets leaking out.
+Know where your data is at all times, where it is stored on your internal resources, where it’s going on your network as well as when it’s being sent to the outside world (ex: via email) and by whom.

 If you follow those simple rules, the chances of suffering a data breach will be greatly reduced.